Notice of Proposed Rule Making

 (1) Public records not exempt from disclosure may be inspected during office hours at the Board office upon reasonable notice.

-(2) Copies of public records not exempt from disclosure may be purchased.
+(2) Copies of public records not exempt from disclosure may be purchased upon receipt of a written request.
 The Board may withhold copies of public records until the requestor pays for the copies.

 (3) The Board establishes the following fees: